lopesteban/lopesteban/README.md

 # HELLO! :wave:

 ## My name is Esteban.
-I´m a frontend developer :technologist: from Argentina :argentina:
+I´m a software developer :technologist: from Argentina :argentina:

 When I'm not coding, I enjoy spending my time reading, playing soccer or hanging out with my family and friends.